Cold Smoke

 First Grade Teacher

-Due to the complexity of the single-family portion, infrastructure installation there will require additional time, with vertical construction expected to begin in 2027.
-In the coming months, BSCHT will bid out this portion of the project to one or more developers.
+Due to the complexity of the single-family portion of the project, infrastructure installation for that phase will require additional time.
+In 2026, BSCHT will bid out construction of the for-purchase, single-family portion of the neighborhood.

 Community Land Trust Model